Multispectral imaging camera sensors on agricultural drones allow the farmer to manage crops, soil, fertilizing and irrigation more effectively.

 The second sensor is the sunshine Sensor and is mounted on the back of the drone.
 During the flight the sunshine sensor will continuously sense and record the light conditions in the same spectral bands as the multispectral sensor.
 The light data thus collected allows the values of the identified spectral signatures to be confirmed.

 The Sequoia sensor has its own GPS, IMU and magnetometer so it does not rely on the drone for this positional data.
 It is perhaps the best multispectral sensor on the market to date.
-Some of the it’s benefits are as follows;
+Some of its benefits are as follows;

 - Identify problem areas in a field that need attention and further scouting